Niloy11111/Niloy11111/README.md

 ### 👉 Project Details

-### Introducing 'JobHub,' a user-friendly job-seeking platform.
+### Introducing 'The Muse,' a user-friendly job-seeking platform.
 With a vibrant and easy-to-navigate design, users can effortlessly explore and apply for various job types like On-Site, Remote, Hybrid, and Part-Time positions.
 The website includes a secure login system, personalized profiles, and an intuitive job posting feature.
 Job seekers can easily view and apply for jobs, while employers can manage postings seamlessly.
-'JobHub' prioritizes a visually pleasing experience and is hosted on Firebase and Vercel for smooth accessibility.
+'The Muse' prioritizes a visually pleasing experience and is hosted on Firebase and Vercel for smooth accessibility.

 - **Features:**
   - Authenticate users by Firebase Authentication